SanteonNL/shared-care-planning/input/pagecontent/security-authentication.md

 ### Practical implementation
 As the sources of trust are not available yet, we need to work with whatever is around right now.
 The tentative credential structure will be:

-* The EmployeeCredential, represents a login of an employee by wrapping the id_token.
+* The NutsEmployeeCredential, represents a login of an employee by wrapping the id_token.
 * The membership credentials is assigned to an organization by an issuer with the role "domain controller".
 * The Role credential is issued by the organization to the owner of the EmployeeCredential.